Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 The Sublet package contains the following:
 * **Entity Object:** Sublet
 * **Control Objects:**
-    * Sublet Creator: Create and persist Sublets to the database.
+    * Sublet Creator: Create and persist Sublets to the database
-    * Sublet Manager: Edit and Destroy Sublets.
+    * Sublet Manager: Edit and Destroy Sublets
-    * Sublet Lister: List the index of Sublets.
+    * Sublet Lister: List the index of Sublets
-    * Sublet Searcher: Searches for Sublet records, taking params such as search query and page number.
+    * Sublet Searcher: Searches for Sublet records, taking params such as search query and page number
-    * Sublet Retriever: Retrieve single records of a Sublet for display.
+    * Sublet Retriever: Retrieve single records of a Sublet for display
 * **Border Objects:**
-    * Sublet Create: Provide input to create a sublet listing- address, description, and so on.
+    * Sublet Create: Provide input to create a sublet listing- address, description, and so on
-    * Sublet Edit: Edit an existing sublet posting.
+    * Sublet Edit: Edit an existing sublet posting
-    * Posted Sublet List: List of posted sublets in a given area.
+    * Posted Sublet List: List of posted sublets in a given area
-    * Sublet Search: Search for sublets by user input with filters.
+    * Sublet Search: Search for sublets by user input with filters
-    * Sublet Display: Display a single sublet.
+    * Sublet Display: Display a single sublet

 Note that controllers such as the Sublet Manager will determine, based on User role, whether an actor has permission to edit or destroy a Sublet record.
 The Sublet Searcher controller will have no such authorization, as it is open to both visitors and regular users.